 To conduct this drill, the shooter will begin on the 3-yard line facing downrange (facing the target) with their pistol holstered and a round chambered.
 This pistol shooting drill can require several reloads depending on the accuracy of the shooter so the shooter should have a few extra magazines on their person before beginning the drill.
 If the shooter completes the drill with zero misses the drill will require twenty-four (24) rounds.
 This drill requires a shot timer to be scored appropriately.
 The time begins with the sound of the buzzer and concludes when the number “6” target has been successfully shot four times.

 The Pistol Drill

 At the sound of the buzzer, the shooter will draw and fire two rounds into targets 1,2,3,4,5, and 6 in that order.
 The shooter must successfully hit each target with two rounds before transitioning to the next target.
-Once targets 1-6 have two rounds in them, the shooter will then turn in run to the twenty-five-yard line and then return to the 3 yard.
+Once targets 1-6 have two rounds in them, the shooter will then turn in run to the 25-yard line and then return to the 3-yard line.
 The shooter will then repeat the same shot sequence by shooting the 1-6 targets with two rounds in order not moving on to the next target until the prior target has been successfully shot twice.
 The shooter can either holster their pistol during the running portion of the drill or maintain muzzle awareness and keep the weapon pointing in a safe direction (shooter/range preference).